 In the medieval quarter of Vejer Plaza 18 gives the feeling of a private house rather than a hotel.
 Its six rooms guarantee privacy, luxury and comfort.
-The hotel occupies a 19th. century manor house renovated by British interior designer award-winning Nicky Dobree, famous for her fabulous luxury villas.
+It occupies a 19th. century manor house renovated by British interior designer award-winning Nicky Dobree, famous for her fabulous luxury villas.
 The designer, in collaboration with the Califa Group, has created in Vejer an elegant refuge for 21st. century travellers, which you will enjoy as if it were your second home.
 Unwind on the charming terrace with views of the mountains and North Africa on clear days or sip tea in the living room, surrounded by art, design and history.
-Plaza 18 also enjoys full use of the adjacent Hotel La Casa del Califa’s facilities.
+Plaza 18 also enjoys full use of the adjacent La Casa del Califa’s facilities.

 Comfortable, tranquil & luxurious

 Deluxe double room with large windows overlooking the street.
 Room 1 is at courtyard level with air conditioning, underfloor heating and a well-appointed bathroom.
 The bed is 150 x 200 while bed linen is 400 thread count sateen cotton with hand-loomed woollen blankets.
 Pillows are duck down and duvets for winter use are Hungarian duck down.
 Art in the room includes a Malevich print from Ateliers Mourlot and an antique wooden horse.

 Deluxe double room with windows overlooking the town and the sierras.
 Room 2 is at courtyard level with air conditioning, underfloor heating and a well-appointed bathroom with a large window with far reaching views, and a large armchair.
 The bed is 150 x 200 while bed linen is 400 thread count sateen cotton with handloomed woollen blankets.
 Pillows are duck down and duvets for winter use are Hungarian duck down.
 Art in the room includes a signature framed 19th century Boro Kimono.